mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the declaration.
 •  The Palace of the Secretary-General is completed on Terra in 876.
-•  Laurence Trinoch’s The Solomani Destiny published on Home in Aldebaran in 881.
+•  Laurence Trinoch's The Solomani Destiny published on Home in Aldebaran in 881.

 History of the Third Imperium